Lore Segal: Career

 Between 1968 and 1996, Segal taught writing at Columbia University's School of the Arts, Princeton, Bennington College, Sarah Lawrence, the University of Illinois at Chicago, and Ohio State University, from which she retired in 1996.
-She later taught at 92 Y.
+She later taught at 92NY.

 Segal published her first novel, Other People's Houses, in 1964 to widespread acclaim.
 Collecting her refugee stories from The New Yorker and writing a few more, Segal fictionalized her experience growing up in different households in England.

-In 1985, Segal's third novel Her First American was published, which The New York Times praised, saying, "Lore Segal may have come closer than anyone to writing The Great American Novel."
-It tells the story of Ilka Weissnix, a Jewish refugee from Nazi Europe, and her relationship with Carter Bayoux, a middle-aged black intellectual, "her first American".
+In 1985, Segal's third novel, Her First American, was published, which The New York Times praised, saying, "Lore Segal may have come closer than anyone to writing The Great American Novel."
+It tells the story of Ilka Weissnix, a Jewish refugee from Nazi Europe, and her relationship with Carter Bayoux, a middle-aged black intellectual, "her first American."
 Segal based the character of Carter Bayoux on her friend Horace R. Cayton Jr., with whom she had been in a relationship for five years.
 She received an American Academy of Arts and Letters Award for the novel.

 Shakespeare's Kitchen, published in 2007, was a finalist for the Pulitzer Prize.
-Thirteen stories make up the novel, set in a liberal college in Connecticut think tank.
+Thirteen stories make up the novel, set in a think tank affiliated with a liberal college in Connecticut.
 Segal evokes the comic melancholy of the outsider and the ineffectual ambitions of a progressive, predominantly WASP-ish institution.
-Tragedy and loss haunt characters as they plan an academic symposium on genocide, while their privileged lives contrast starkly with those on a derelict housing project next door.
-The novel was republished in slightly revised form in 2024 in the UK as ‘An Absence of Cousins’.
+Tragedy and loss haunt characters as they plan an academic symposium on genocide, while their lives of privilege contrast starkly with the lives of residents of a derelict housing project next door.
+The novel was republished in slightly revised form in 2024 in the UK as "An Absence of Cousins."